 “I guess that means that I get to meet more friends on bikes now than before the pandemic.
 Safe social interactions are possible on bikes, given that there’s open air, distancing, and easy communication even with masks!
 Mobility is humanized more during the pandemic because of bicycles.”

-Commuting on the streets of Manila, Aldrin’s priorities are a bag that can carry his laptop safely and securely.
+Commuting on the streets of Manila, Aldrin’s priorities is a bike bag that can carry his laptop safely and securely.

 “My go-to Two Wheel Gear bag is the Pannier Backpack Convertible 2.0 LITE (22 L).
 It’s the perfect size for my commute to work.
 I can put my 15″ laptop inside with padded protection and not worry about it with all the bumps and just bad road conditions we have here.